Frequently Asked Questions

 Logistics

-Telehealth is available for regular therapy sessions for Pennsylvania residents.
 All intensive sessions are in-person in Lancaster, Pennsylvania.
-The in-person format is not incidental to the intensive work, it is part of what makes it possible.
+The pre-intensive consultation can be held in person or virtually.
+The in-person format for the intensive itself is not incidental to the work, it is part of what makes it possible.

 I am traveling from out of state.
 What do I need to know? +